 You don't have to accept every friend, follower, and connection request that you receive.
-Before you click on the accept link, consider if you want to establish a connection with the person.
+Before you accept, consider if you want to establish a connection with the person.
 Don't be caught up in measuring your popularity by the number of Twitter followers, Facebook friends, or LinkedIn connections you have.